ONLINE INSTRUCTOR FACILITATED)

-The overall goal of this course is for teachers to learn which factors determine learning and second language acquisition.
-Participants explore characteristics of independent learning as well as strategies to systematically plan and structure the learning process in their classroom.
-The course will culminate with a 3-week final project (Practical Exploration Project or PEP), in which the new theoretical approaches of the DLL unit are reviewed and assessed in the teacher’s own teaching practice.
+The overall goal of this course is for teachers to learn strategies for developing reading, listening and audio-visual skills.
+Participants will find learning materials (including texts, social media, and videos) about the country and culture to prepare them for use in the classroom.
+At the end of each course teachers will complete a 3-week final project (Practical Exploration Project or PEP), in which the new theoretical approaches of the DLL unit are reviewed and assessed in the teacher’s own teaching practice.
 The Practical Exploration Project initiates changes in the classroom and helps to increase the professionalism of teachers.
-Sharing of experience among colleagues This course is conducted in German in partnership with the Goethe-Institut USA.
+This course is conducted in German in partnership with the Goethe-Institut USA.

 By the end of the course, the learner will submit a portfolio that demonstrates understanding and the ability to: Participants can describe their own teaching philosophy.

 - Participants know the components of textbooks and their functions.

 - Participants can gauge when they would like to use additional materials and can provide them for their target group.

 - Participants know why and how learning material should be adapted.

 - Participants know strategies for developing reading, listening, and audio-visual skills in the world language.